anhtranbk/tetris/README.md

-Funny tetris game.
-Mini game run on Linux terminal or command prompt Windows
+Mini tetris game run on Linux terminal or command prompt Windows

+# To compile on Linux, you need ncurses
+# For Ubuntu, Debian: sudo apt-get install libncurses5 libncurses5-dev
+# For CentOS, Fedora: sudo yum install ncurses-devel ncurses